Aromatherapy for beginners

 - Cold or hot compress – immerse a cotton cloth or sponge into a bowl of water with a few drops of essential oils, wring out and apply to the affected area (use cold for swelling post injury and hot for stiff joints or muscle tension).

-- Bathing – mix up to 8 drops of essential oil with some full-fat milk or Bath & Shower Gel and add to your bath water (the milk will help the oils to disperse).
+- Bathing – mix up to 8 drops of essential oil with 15ml of Bath & Shower Gel or Bath Oil and add to your bath water.

 - Spritzes - mix essential oils with hydrolats or water – mix 20-30 drops of oil per 100ml of hydrolat/water.